 - ¼ cup vegan dark chocolate chips (mini)

-- 2 tablespoons brown sugar or regular sugar
+- 2 tablespoons maple sugar or coconut sugar

 - 1/2 teaspoon baking soda